jackdbd/webhooks/README.md

 npm run dev
 ```

+The main web page will be available at: http://localhost:8788/

 In the **second terminal**, run this command, which create a HTTPS => HTTP tunnel with [ngrok](https://ngrok.com/) on port `8788`:

 ```sh